RozeFound/mmc-export/README.md

 action = "remove"
 ```

-> Also specifying both name and filename is optional but recommended, you can always leave only one of these

 ## Scheme Formatting

 Must be used as `--scheme "{keyword}_Literally any text"` without file extension, follows python's [format string syntax](https://docs.python.org/3/library/string.html#format-string-syntax)